shown in other instead.

 - Online — Tile Map Services (TMS): you can connect to both open services (such as OpenStreetMap or various state/municipal databases) or private tile servers created and supported by users on the basis of services similar to QGIS (currently supported data from online sources: imagery and elevation).

-Geo-referenced imagery and elevation data are processed using the GDAL — Geospatial Data Abstraction Library.
+Geo-referenced imagery and elevation data are processed using GDAL — Geospatial Data Abstraction Library.
 It supports various raster formats with different map projections for input data.
-It is also possible to combine different projection types and data sources to generate a landscape.
+It is also possible to combine different projection types and data sources to generate a terrain.

 These data sources usually contain a lot of information that can be tagged and filtered using attribute filters.

-Tags represent a color (color range) or an attribute value (range of values) and are used to filter the data necessary for generation of certain landcover areas or objects of the cultural layer (buildings).
+Tags represent a color (color range) or an attribute value (range of values) and are used to filter the data necessary for generation of certain landcover areas or objects of the cultural layer (roads, buildings).
 For each tag, you can specify a set of attribute filters to select certain data from the data source.
 You can specify as many filters as you need for each tag.
-The tags are used for objects placement on the landscape.
+The tags are used for objects placement on the terrain.
 For example, by using tags, you can:

 - Generate grass or trees for areas marked with certain colors of the landcover texture.